cooldracula/programs/README.md

 # Entropy Programs

+_this is a test fork  and going to be deleted_

 Entropy allows the creation of decentralized signing authorities.
 Signing authorities exist as WebAssembly programs that can ingest a signature request, and a valid request is signed via a threshold signature scheme from a set of at-stake validators.
 These requests might include cryptocurrency-based transaction requests, certificate signing requests, or other mediums for cryptographic authentication.

 This repository contains libraries, toolchains, utilities, and specifications for writing, configuring, building, and testing the Wasm-based applications for Entropy.
 Programs can be written in any language that compiles to WebAssembly, which includes all LLVM-supported languages like Rust, AssemblyScript, Zig, and C. All the examples in this repository are written in Rust.